heechul/misc/README-map-detector.md

 =======================

-If the identified bits are more than expected, the it is likely because the memory controller is using XOR addressing.
-(See [2] for details.)
+If the identified bits are more than expected, the it is likely because the memory controller is using XOR addressing [2].

 For example, the following is measured on a Intel Xeon E3-1230 (Haswell) machine with 1ch 4GB DDR3 DRAM (total 16 banks=2 ranks x 8 banks/rank).